 All of the controls are on the lens barrel: aperture, shutter speed, and focus; the shutter-cocking lever; even the shutter button.
 I’m sure this simple design kept costs down.

 I had an A-Four in my first camera collection and liked it.
 I shot a couple rolls with it, and even developed one roll myself and made contact prints (with the help of an experienced friend).
 It was the first camera I owned that let me set aperture, shutter speed, and focus, and I had absolutely no idea what I was doing.
 I was fortunate any of those photos turned out.
-(You can see some of them here, here, and here.)
-But I loved it.
-While I had maybe a dozen cameras when I bought that A-Four, I didn’t really think of myself as a collector.
-Shooting that first roll with the A-Four changed that.
-I was hooked.
+Here’s one of those photos, of the elementary school I attended in South Bend.
+The film is probably Kodak Plus-X.

 Finally, here’s a photo of a 1968 Chevrolet Chevelle SS 396.
 I’ve always loved this body style.

 On a later outing with the A-Four I loaded some Fujicolor 200 and went out exploring old bridges in the country.

 These aren’t bad, but I think I prefer the A-Four with black-and-white film.
 These colors are just a little off to me.
 I also got a lot of flare on this outing.

 So I returned to black-and-white film the next time I shot the A-Four.
 This is Arista Premium 400.
 Faster film was a good choice for a gray day like this one.

 I drove up the old Lafayette Road from northwest Indianapolis to Lafayette.
 The Co-Op building is in Indy, and the Frozen Custard stand is in Lafayette.